 4> perform cell re-selection to other cells on the same frequency as the barred cell as specified in TS 38.304 [20].

+NOTE: For NTN cell, if the UE is unable to acquire the SIB19, whether and when to consider the cell as barred is up to UE implementation.
+If the cell is considered as barred, perform barring in accordance with TS 38.304 [20].

 It is clear the suggested note cannot be added as SIB19 is not defined as Essential SI.
 Further, in previous meeting we concluded cell should not be barred if UE cannot read SIB19.
 Hence it is assumed this suggestion does not need to discussed further.